Model Context Protocol (MCP) Quick Start Guide

 Finally, we can see the generated article.

-## Deploying MCP Service to the Cloud with Serverless
+## Deploying MCP Services to the Cloud with Serverless

-The above sections discussed how to use local MCP services, but sometimes we want to deploy MCP services directly to the cloud for easier access without the hassle of local downloads and startups.
-In this case, we need to use the SSE protocol of MCP to achieve this.
+What we discussed above is how to use the local MCP service, but sometimes we want to deploy the MCP service directly to the cloud for direct invocation, which saves us the trouble of downloading and starting it locally.
+At this point, we need to use the SSE (Server-Sent Events) protocol of MCP to achieve this.

-First, let's write an MCP service using the SSE protocol.
-It is very simple; we just need to set the `transport` parameter in our final `run` command to `sse`.
-Below, we will implement this using the web search example, with the specific code as follows:
+Now, let's write the MCP service using the SSE protocol.
+It's quite simple; we just need to set the `transport` parameter in our final `run` command to `sse`.
+Below, we will use the previous network search example to implement this, with the specific code as follows:

 ```python